-Users who take white, odorless crystalline powder substance experience an elevated mood and alertness and also have bursts of energy.
+Users who take white, odorless crystalline powder substances experience an elevated mood and alertness and also have bursts of energy.
 “Meth at first causes a rush of good feelings, but then users feel edgy, overly excited, angry, or afraid,” writes MedLine Plus.

 Meth users who are slated to be drug tested as part of their recovery program or a prospective or existing job may be concerned about how long the drug is detectable in their systems if they have used it recently.
 How long will methamphetamine show up on a drug test?
 The answer depends on a few factors, including what kind of drug test is being used.

 The kind of meth used can affect the outcome of a drug test.
 Recreational users commonly abuse the d-methamphetamine kind.
-It has been reported to be two to 10 times physiologically active as l-methamphetamine and raises one’s breathing, heart rate, blood pressure, body temperature.
+It has been reported to be two to 10 times as physiologically active as l-methamphetamine and raises one’s breathing, heart rate, blood pressure, body temperature.

-“Each particular type of meth has a slightly different chemical makeup due to the way it was manufactured, which will also alter its potency, the method of use, duration of effects, and likely the frequency and quantity used,” writes HealthStreet writes in its blog on the topic.
+“Each particular type of meth has a slightly different chemical makeup due to the way it was manufactured, which will also alter its potency, the method of use, duration of effects, and likely the frequency and quantity used,” writes HealthStreetwrites in its blog on the topic.

 Drug tests can screen saliva, blood, urine, and hair follicle samples for meth use.
 The U.S. Food and Drug Administration (FDA) has approved all of these tests.
 People who must complete a drug test may want to find out which kind of drug test they are taking as detection windows vary according to the kind of drug test given.
 Below is a list of the kinds of drug tests given and their meth detection timelines.
 This is just a general guide.